Sara-Mill/SQL-Employee-Tracker/README.md

   <a name = 'usefaq'></a>
   ## Usage
-  Uses npm i inqirer,
+  This is a command line interface, and must be run through a command line in your terminal

+  <a name = 'install'></a>
+  ## Installation
+    Please use npm
+    npm i - to install all files and dependencies OR
   * npm init to create a json file,
+  * npm i inqirer to install inquirer,
-  * npm i mysql to connect to SQL database,
+  * npm i mysql to connect to MYSQL database,
   * npm i console.table to format tables in the console

-  <a name = 'install'></a>
-  ## Installation
-  npm i - to install all files and dependencies

   <a name = 'run'></a>
   ## Run
   node index.js